fncbook/fnc/chapter10/diffmats.md

 ```{index} banded matrix, sparse matrix
 ```

-The differentiation matrices so far are banded matrices, i.e., all the nonzero values are along diagonals close to the main diagonal.[^sparseconv]
+The differentiation matrices so far are all sparse and banded, i.e., all the nonzero values are along diagonals close to the main diagonal.

-[^sparseconv]: In order to exploit this structure efficiently in Julia, these matrices first need to be constructed as or converted to sparse or tridiagonal form.

 ## Second derivative